-This nonbinary gender identity describes someone who partially identifies as a girl, woman, womxn, or feminine.
+This nonbinary gender identity describes someone who partially identifies with being a girl, woman, womxn, or feminine.

-The term demigirl tells us about someone’s gender identity, but doesn’t convey any information about the sex or gender assigned to someone at birth.
+The term demigirl tells you about someone’s gender identity but doesn’t convey any information about the sex or gender assigned to someone at birth.

 This describes people who have sex characteristics — such as chromosomes, hormones, internal organs, or anatomy — that can be easily categorized into the binary sex framework of male or female.